sakuralily11/CultureNet-Autism/README.md

 ## Citation

-If you use this code or these benchmarks in your research, **please cite the following publications**:
+If you use this code, a modified version of this code, or these benchmarks in your research, **please cite the following publications**:

 Rudovic, O., Lee, J., Mascarell-Maricic, L., Schuller, B., Picard, R. "Measuring Engagement in Robot-assisted Autism Therapy: A Cross-cultural Study".
 Frontiers in Robotics and AI (2017).